Mrpye/golib/README.md

     - Logs updated to handle different colors for border
     - added CheckNotBlank in string
     - GzipBase64 function
+    - Moved string to str stop clashing with standard strings library
+    - Documented the functions
+    - Updated the documents

 ## license
 golib is Apache 2.0 licensed.